 CinnaTrax – provides Ceylon Cinnamon, which assists in promoting healthy cholesterol and blood glucose levels, with antioxidants for a healthy heart.

-Or use Pterostilbene – it promotes healthy aging, healthy brain, cognitive function, as well as DNA repair.
+Or use Pterostilbene – it promotes healthy aging, a healthy brain, cognitive function, as well as DNA repair.